daveajrussell/Budgie/README.md

 # Budgie
-A simple budgeting app.
+A simple month to month budgeting app.

-A pretty rough WIP right now.

 I decided I wanted a budgeting app, I didn't want to pay for YNAB and spreadsheets just weren't cutting it anymore.

 TODO;

-## API layer
+## API
-- Get CORS working properly in the API
 - Actually write the API

-## Auth layer
+## Auth
-- Complete migration to CoreUI (Management pages and main layout)
+- Fix external login weirdness

-## App layer
+## App
-- Begin migration to CoreUI
+- Add services to interact with API
-- Actually write the App
+- Replace static data with data from services